bacula-web/bacula-web/docs/source/02_install/finalize.rst

 To add more users, simply use the **Add user** form at the bottom of the page (password must be at least 6 characters long).

-.. note:: User's email address is not for the moment but it will in a future version
+.. note:: User's email address is not used for the moment, but it will in a future version

 .. image:: /_static/bacula-web-users.jpg
    :scale: 60%